West Nusa Tenggara: Colonial period

-The Europeans who first came to Nusa Tenggara were the Portuguese who landed on the island of Solor and Timor in 1605.
-At the same time the Dutch also came to the island of Hitu and Ambon, in the Malukus.
+The Europeans who first came to Nusa Tenggara were the Portuguese who landed on the islands of Solor and Timor in 1605.
+At the same time, the Dutch also came to the islands of Hitu and Ambon, in the Malukus.
 The first Dutch ship that entered the area was the Ter Ver which docked in Kupang in 1611.
-The arrival of the Dutch-led to a long dispute between the Portuguese and the Dutch in Nusa Tenggara.
-The Dutch provided assistance to the local kings who resisted the Portuguese.
+The arrival of the Dutch led to a long dispute between the Portuguese and the Dutch in Nusa Tenggara.
+The Dutch assisted the local kings who resisted the Portuguese.
 The Netherlands then expanded its influence in Nusa Tenggara, to make a variety of agreements with small kings around the island of Sumbawa.

 The arrival of the Dutch colonial administration greatly impacted Indonesian society, with the decline of the Sultanate of Gowa in the 17th century.
 Gowa nobility who did not submit to the colonial government fled from Makassar and built pockets of resistance in West Nusa Tenggara.
 To combat the resistance, the colonial government began to concentrate power in West Nusa Tenggara.
-This was reinforced by the emergence of Lombok for international trade, so the desire of the Dutch to rule West Nusa Tenggara become stronger.
+This was reinforced by the emergence of Lombok for international trade, so the desire of the Dutch to rule West Nusa Tenggara became stronger.

 The Dutch colonial government sent Stephen van Hegen for a close look at the Bima Sultanate in 1660.
-The arrival of the Dutch, influenced the political and economic situation in the area.
+The arrival of the Dutch-influenced the political and economic situation in the area.
 In 1669, the Government of the Bima Sultanate led by Sultan Ambela Abdul Khair Sirajuddin, made peace and friendship ties with the colonial government with the agreement that: